skyway/skyway-js-sdk-doc/docs/en/mediaconnection.md

-The `MediaConnection` is a class that manages media connections to another peer.
+The `MediaConnection` is a class that manages a media connection to another peer.

 The constructor should not be used other than used inside the ECLWebRTC SDK.
 A `MediaConnection` instance will be given as a return value of [`Peer#call()`](../peer/#callpeerid-stream-options)